dataluscorp/browser/tools/fuzzing/docs/fuzzing_interface.rst

 when calling the ``MOZ_FUZZING_INTERFACE_RAW`` macro.
 For the example above, this would be ``MyTarget`` or ``StunParser`` for the live example.

-Now when you invoke the firefox binary in your build directory with the ``-help=1`` parameter, you should see the regular libFuzzer help.
+Now when you invoke the datalus binary in your build directory with the ``-help=1`` parameter, you should see the regular libFuzzer help.
 On Linux for example:

 ::

-   $ FUZZER=StunParser obj-asan/dist/bin/firefox -help=1
+   $ FUZZER=StunParser obj-asan/dist/bin/datalus -help=1

 You should see an output similar to this: